JamesThanni/INFINITY-University-Coursework-Laravel-Helpdesk-Site/README.md

 ## Welcome
 This is the Make-It-All Helpdesk Team Project developed by Team 23 of Loughborough University including myself for the 2021 Team Projects module.
-To operate the system a website is needed, so please use the screenshots .pdf file and helpdesk concept design .xd file made in Adobe XD.

 ## Additional Notes
-- Requirement for the project were to produce a website to replace the manual system currently used by the company, "Make-It-All" to demonstrate their solution for technical issues to clients.
+- Requirements for the project were to produce a website to replace the manual system currently used by the company, "Make-It-All" to demonstrate their solution for technical issues to clients.
 - Development from April was completed locally and committed by the project manager only.
 - Development completed by team of four with two front end developers and two back end developers.
+- To operate the system a host server is needed with specific configurations, so please use the screenshots .pdf file and helpdesk concept design .xd file made in Adobe XD to see the final results!

 ## Enjoy!